danielward27/SyntheticLikelihood.jl/docs/src/samplers.md

 PreconditionedLangevin
 ```

-This defines the hyperparameters of the sampler, the objective function and the gradient/hessian if appropriate.
+The sampler object defines the hyperparameters of the sampler, the objective function and the gradient/hessian if appropriate.
 When passing a function (objective/gradient/hessian) to a sampler, it should take a parameter vector θ as its first and only required argument.
 The aim should be to explore around the minima of the function, so the objective could be the negative log-posterior, for example.

 The sampler object can then passed to `run_sampler!`, to sample from the distribution:
 ```@docs